This is a short must-read article..

 Dr. Carlsten and his collaborators examined how exhaust affects the chemical “coating” that attaches to many parts of a person’s DNA.
 That carbon-hydrogen coating, called methylation, can silence or dampen a gene, preventing it from producing a protein – sometimes to a person’s benefit, sometimes not.
 Methylation is one of several mechanisms for controlling gene expression, known as epigenetics.

-The study, published in Particland Fibre Toxicology, found that breathing diesel-tainted air (similar to conditions along a Beijing highway) caused methylation changes at about 2,800 different points on people’s DNA, affecting about 400 genes.
+The study, published in Particle and Fibre Toxicology, found that breathing diesel-tainted air (similar to conditions along a Beijing highway) caused methylation changes at about 2,800 different points on people’s DNA, affecting about 400 genes.
 In some places on the genome, it led to more methylation; in more places, it decreased methylation.

 Finding out how these changes in gene expression translate to health is the next step for researchers.
 But this study showed how vulnerable our genetic machinery can be to air pollution, and that changes are taking place even if there are no obvious symptoms.